2.3 National strategy on youth volunteering

 On this page

 There is no single strategy in Estonia on youth volunteering.
-Youth volunteering is addressed in the Civil Society Development Plan 2015-2020, important policy in relation to the volunteering is also defined in the area of youth work in the Youth Field Development Plan 2014-2020 and in the new draft youth field development plan for the years 2021-2035 (noortevaldkonna arengukava 2021-2035 eelnõu).
+Youth volunteering is addressed in the Cohesive Estonia Strategy 2030 and in the Youth Sector Development Plan for the years 2021-2035.

 There is no one and only responsible authority for youth volunteering.
 In the field of youth, the responsibility of general development is on the Ministry of Education and Research.
 The support for the development of civil society is the responsibility of the Ministry of Interior.